3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 older code.

 One of the most useful information found there is [list of mboot.c32 options](https://github.com/vmware/esx-boot/blob/master/mboot/mboot.c).
-We haven't found such list on the VMware website.
 This allowed us to gather more verbose output.
 From SYSLINUX menu press Tab and change command line to:

 ```
-> mboot.c32 -c boot.cfg -D -S 1
+> mboot.c32 -c boot.cfg -D -S 1 -H
 ```

 Lines that were printed without additional flags will be printed twice,